-To the Board of Directors of Kansas City Power & Light Company Kansas City, Missouri
+REPORT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM To the Board of Directors of Kansas City Power & Light Company Kansas City, Missouri

 We have audited the accompanying consolidated balance sheets of Kansas City Power & Light Company and subsidiaries (the "Company") as of December 31, 2011 and 2010, and the related consolidated statements of income, comprehensive income, common shareholder's equity and cash flows for each of the three years in the period ended December 31, 2011.
 Our audits also included the financial statement schedule listed in the Index at Item 15.
 These financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the financial statements and financial statement schedule based on our audits.
+Our responsibility is to express an opinion on the financial statements and financial statements and financial statements and financial statements.